Equippp Social Impact Technologies Ltd leads gainers in 'B' group

-Khandwala Securities Ltd, Jindal Photo Ltd, Anik Industries Ltd and Veranda Learning Solutions Ltd are among the other gainers in the BSE's 'B' group today, 27 April 2022.
+Dhruv Consultancy Services Ltd, Manaksia Ltd, DCM Ltd and Lambodhara Textiles Ltd are among the other gainers in the BSE's 'B' group today, 28 April 2022.

-Khandwala Securities Ltd, Jindal Photo Ltd, Anik Industries Ltd and Veranda Learning Solutions Ltd are among the other gainers in the BSE's 'B' group today, 27 April 2022.
+Dhruv Consultancy Services Ltd, Manaksia Ltd, DCM Ltd and Lambodhara Textiles Ltd are among the other gainers in the BSE's 'B' group today, 28 April 2022.

-Khandwala Securities Ltd surged 10.00% to Rs 28.6.
+Dhruv Consultancy Services Ltd surged 14.29% to Rs 64.8.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 10480 shares were traded on the counter so far as against the average daily volumes of 4049 shares in the past one month.
+On the BSE, 15535 shares were traded on the counter so far as against the average daily volumes of 12380 shares in the past one month.

-Jindal Photo Ltd spiked 9.99% to Rs 227.95.
+Manaksia Ltd spiked 13.37% to Rs 97.5.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 16527 shares were traded on the counter so far as against the average daily volumes of 6383 shares in the past one month.
+On the BSE, 3.16 lakh shares were traded on the counter so far as against the average daily volumes of 40780 shares in the past one month.

-Anik Industries Ltd gained 9.98% to Rs 33.6.
+DCM Ltd exploded 13.24% to Rs 108.2.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 26363 shares were traded on the counter so far as against the average daily volumes of 7982 shares in the past one month.
+On the BSE, 41308 shares were traded on the counter so far as against the average daily volumes of 11912 shares in the past one month.

-Veranda Learning Solutions Ltd exploded 9.98% to Rs 229.25.
+Lambodhara Textiles Ltd spurt 12.28% to Rs 117.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 72461 shares were traded on the counter so far as against the average daily volumes of 6.54 lakh shares in the past one month.
+On the BSE, 23128 shares were traded on the counter so far as against the average daily volumes of 9476 shares in the past one month.

 Powered by Capital Market - Live News